,

 If your risk and compliance workload is growing faster than your team’s capacity, this is a session worth attending.

-What you’ll learn about governance, risk and compliance in this live webinar
+What governance, risk and compliance teams can take from this webinar

-In this session, Anders from SANNOS and Paul from CoreStream GRC will cover:
+In this session, Anders from SANNOS and Paul from CoreStream GRC showed what changes when AI is built for real GRC work, not bolted on as a chatbot.

 Meet the GRC expert hosts